GCA-VH-lab/uorf4u/pypi.md

 ## Authors

-uorf4u is developed by Artyom Egorov at the [Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden.
-We are open for suggestions to extend and improve svist4get functionality.
+uorf4u is developed by Artyom Egorov at [The Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden.
+We are open for suggestions to extend and improve uorf4u functionality.
 Please don't hesitate to share your ideas or feature requests.